Man who killed his mother arrested in brutal attack on Asian woman in NYC

 The police Asian Hate Crimes Task Force tweeted the video, saying in part, "The cold-hearted building security guard not only failed to render aid, he closed the door on the victim."

-The company said it condemns "all forms of discrimination, racism, xenophobia and violence against the Asian American community."

-The staffer's union issued a statement saying the staffer "called for help immediately."
+The building workers' union issued a statement saying the staffer "called for help immediately."
 It also urged the public to "avoid a rush to judgment while the facts are determined."

 "We unequivocally condemn all acts of hate against the AAPI (Asian American and Pacific Islander) community," the statement said.

-The other attack occurred Saturday on a busy Manhattan-bound subway train in Brooklyn, at a station.
+The other attack occurred Saturday on a busy Manhattan-bound subway train at a station in Brooklyn.
 Video of the attack on a man believed to be Asian was shared by another passenger on TikTok and has been viewed millions of times.

 Police are still searching for the unidentified attacker, who punched the man several times and put him in a chokehold until he was unconscious.
 The attacker then slammed the man's head against a subway seat before leaving the train.